-Unless you are repainting all of the lines on the whole animation sequence, do not use the Apply Tool to All Drawings option.
-Since the line positions change a lot over time, you risk painting lines that are not supposed to be painted.
+Unless you're repainting all the lines in the entire animation sequence, do not use the Apply Tool to All Drawings option.
+Since the line positions change a lot over time, you risk painting lines that should not be painted.

-These are the main tools used to ink the lines:
+These are the main tools and techniques used to ink lines:

-- Repaint Tool
+- Repaint Tool on page 211

-- Repaint Brush Tool
+- Repaint Brush Mode on page 212

-- Ink Tool
+- Inking the Lines on page 211

-- Protecting Colours
+- Protecting Colours on page 213

-- Breaking Triangles
+- Breaking Triangles on page 214